CTE and Sustainability

 With $100 million earmarked by the Obama Administration in the American Recovery and Reinvestment Act for sustainable energy alone, along with a $3.3 billion plan to switch to a smart electrical grid (a similar plan is spending $200 million in Miami), it's clear that green is an ideal avenue for career exploration and development, especially for engineering students.
 Educational opportunities are sprouting up all over the country and the jobs themselves may be recession-proof.
 Students are flocking to sustainable careers that Silicon Valley has pegged as the next big economic boom.
 Industry is guessing about the future, but where are the jobs and what kind, exactly, are there?

 In a rapidly changing, ever-advancing world of new technologies, the only way to move beyond the doorway is to keep up with the advances.
 For CTE teachers in sustainable fields and the workers who enter green careers, professional development is the way to stay ahead and remain competitive.
-This aspect of the green revolution presents a training problem.
-Fortunately, green tech organizations have been proactive in developing conferences, conventions and courses to keep the workforce, and those who educate the workforce, well-trained.
+Green tech organizations have been proactive in developing conferences, conventions and courses to keep the workforce, and those who educate the workforce, well-trained.

 The issues and technologies surrounding sustainable careers are changing just as rapidly as the green fields themselves.
 Although schools are working hard to green curricula, if keeping up with the shifting environment can be tough, imagine teaching in it.
 There is no shortage, however, of resources for self-education and tools to take into the classroom.